September is Childhood Obesity Awareness Month

 Through our ACT!
 (Actively Changing Together!) program developed in partnership with Seattle Children's, the Y is keeping kids healthy and preventing childhood obesity in King and south Snohomish counties.
 This program helps families live healthier together by getting active, learning about nutrition, and discussing lifestyle changes that they can incorporate at home.
 Some strategies include:

 Get Together: Eat together as a family as frequently as possible.
-Involve kids in meal planning, preparation, and clean up.
-In addition, kids and adults can aim to take a break from electronics and spend one-on-one time each day, enjoying one another’s company.
+Involve kids in meal planning, preparation, and clean-up.
+In addition, kids and adults can aim to take a break from electronics and spend one-on-one time each day enjoying one another’s company.

 Reduce Recreational Screen Time: Set a family challenge to reduce screen time at home by turning off TVs and phones during meals.
 Plan a fun family reward for achieving your goal.

-Sleep Well: Kids and adults both need to keep a regular sleep schedule.
+Sleep Well: Kids and adults need to keep a regular sleep schedule.
 Unwind together in the evenings by reading a book or listening to soft music to ensure the body is preparing for sleep.
-Turn off TVs and electronic devices an hour before bedtime to help kids establish a regular pattern and fall asleep easier.
+Turn off TVs and electronic devices an hour before bedtime to help kids establish a regular pattern and fall asleep more easily.
 When possible, aim for kids to get about 10-12 hours of healthy sleep per night.